Look more professional while clients report bugs

 Individual plan: 5 clients.
 Team plan: unlimited clients.
 Each client gets their own separate portal.
 Perfect for agencies managing many client websites who need organized, scalable bug tracking.

-Client portals are included with every Lantern plan.
+Client portals are included on all plans.
+Individual starts from £12.50/mo.
 Set up your first client in minutes.